 Each Board Program will set its own quota.

 For the Graduate Programs, the Office of the Graduate School shall be responsible for the admission management.
-(Clarification from finance and grad school)

 SECTION 4.
 For First Year Students which refer to Senior High School graduates who have not attended college: